jcoiner/memtest/README.md

    render the same for everyone.

  - Rewrite test 7 (block moves) with several improvements:
-   - Avoid duplicating the formerly-tricky loop tests.
+   - Avoid duplicating the loop tests.
    - Simplify the loop tests.
-Instead of being excruciatingly careful, we can avoid overflows by computing the loop bounds in terms of dword indices (ranging up to 1G) instead of raw pointers (ranging up to 4G and the overflow boundary.)
+Instead of being excruciatingly careful, avoid overflows by computing loop bounds in terms of dword indices (ranging up to 1G) instead of raw pointers (ranging up to 4G and the overflow boundary.)
+   - Assert that the results of calculate_chunk() are aligned sanely and consistently with our assumptions.
    - Fix a bug that would cause the test to terminate prematurely when the range from calculate_chunk() happens to map to the exact top of the 4GB address space (which can happen.)
-   - Replace assembly with C for all but the critical 'movsl' instruction that does the heavy lifting for this test.
-The rewritten test performs within measurement error of the original.
-It's short and should be easier to inspect and maintain.
+   - Replace assembly with C for everything except the critical 'movsl' instruction that does the heavy lifting.
+The rewritten test performs within measurement error of the original, and should be easier to inspect and maintain.